Advising

 Truths, Myths and Expectations

 Art is a path for students with a passion for the visual.
 There are also practical applications for the skills and knowledge acquired in the process.
 The intrinsic values of an education in art usually attract the student practitioner.
 Examples from the past of art and artists, basic skills appropriate to the disciplines and media, the ability to articulate ideas and inspirations visually and verbally, an awareness of the contemporary milieu with its heterodox issues and debates, and a culminating experience that confirms and reaffirms your progress and experiences as you move towards the degree are aspects of your courses in the department.
 In our traditional fine arts program you will be asked to explore the various art media at the lower division level: fundamentals courses, drawing, painting, sculpture, printmaking, photography and a survey of the history and contextual weave of art making through time, seasoned with exposure to art from cultures outside the western mainstream.
-(See degree requirements in the current university catalogue).
+(See degree requirements in the current university catalog).
 After the first two years of exploring different media and histories of art you will begin to chart a more focused course.
 Your last four semesters will provide the depth of study and experience you will need to begin to formulate your direction after graduation.
 The basic skills acquired in the courses that you work out in consultation with your advisor here will provide you with the means necessary for graduate study, entry into a teaching credential program, or professional careers within the arts.

 Consulting with an Advisor